 After moving to Florida, he joined the Department of Financial Services in May of 2003, where he was assigned as a detective to conduct various types of insurance fraud investigations; eventually specializing in PIP Fraud.

-In October 2006 he was promoted to Lead Detective and in February 2010, was promoted to his current position as Lieutenant of one of the two Tampa PIP Squads.
+In October 2006 he was promoted to Lead Detective and in February 2010, was promoted to his current position as Lieutenant of the Tampa Auto Fraud Squad.

-In 2010, Lt.
-Wilson joined the Department as an investigator assigned to the Tampa PIP Squad responsible for investigating fraudulent PIP related complaints within a seven county area.
-In 2011, Lt.
-Wilson was promoted to Lieutenant. in 2012, he was transferred where he was assigned to supervise the St. Petersburg Field Office, general fraud where he supervises four detectives.
+In 2012 Lane joined the Department as an investigator assigned to the Tampa PIP squad, responsible for investigating fraudulent PIP complaints in the West Central Region.
+In 2013 he was promoted to lieutenant and assigned to the St. Petersburg Field Office, general fraud where he supervises four detectives.

 On October 28, 2012, the Division of Insurance Fraud received a complaint from Travelers Insurance Company regarding personal injury protection clinic Touch Rehabilitation Center located at 3970 Tampa Road, Oldsmar.
 The complaint stated Touch Rehab was not licensed as required by law and fraudulently operated from the period of October 12, 2011 thru July 17, 2012 by billing insurance companies for PIP benefits they were not entitled to receive.
 The alleged owner Sadi Osorio was interviewed by Travelers Insurance Special Investigator Greg Howell.
 During this interview Osorio made statements contradicting her application to Agency Health Care Administration regarding her ownership.
 Osorio admitted that she was not in fact owner of Touch Rehab but in fact a straw owner.
 Osorio later repeated this statement to Det.
 Mora while under oath.